Taxation of superannuation in Australia: Contribution caps

 Contributions to superannuation funds are subject to two types of "caps", and a third has been proposed in the 2016 federal budget.
 The annual concessional contributions cap since 2014/15 has been $30,000, with the cap for people over the age of 49 at the start of each year being $35,000.
 Concessional contributions are assessable income of the fund taxed at 15%.
 Concessional contributions in excess of the annual "concessional contributions cap" is included in the member's taxable income, taxed at their marginal tax rate, plus an excess concessional contributions charge, on top of the 15% already applying to concessional contributions.
 In the 2016 federal budget, the government proposed to reduce, effective 1 July 2016, the annual before-tax contributions limit to $25,000.

 Since 2014/15, the annual non-concessional contributions cap was $180,000 (or $540,000 in a three-year period under the bring-forward rule), up from $150,000 and $450,000 previously.
 Non-concessional contributions under the "non-concessional contributions cap" are not taxed in the fund.
 However, if the annual non-concessional contributions cap is exceeded a tax rate of 46.5% applies to the excess.
 In the 2016 federal budget, the government proposed to change, effective 1 July 2016, the non-concessional contributions cap to a lifetime cap of $500,000 instead of the annual cap of $180,000 and the abolition of the bring-forward rule.

 In the 2016 federal budget, the government proposed to create, effective 1 July 2017, a new cap of $1.6 million on amounts that can be moved into the tax-free pension phase, where previously there was no such limit.
-Members who have a balance in a retirement phase account in excess of this limit will have until 30 June 2017 to either return the excess funds into accumulation phase or take the money out of superannuation.
+Members who have a balance in a retirement phase account in excess of this limit had until 30 June 2017 to either return the excess funds into accumulation phase or take the money out of superannuation.
 Retirement phase accounts in excess of this limit will be taxed at 15% on earnings, the same as for an accumulation phase account.